Esri/arcgis-maps-sdk-java-samples/local_server/local-server-feature-layer/README.md

 ## How it works

-1. Create and run a local server with `LocalServer.instance`.
+1. Create and run a local server with `LocalServer.INSTANCE`.
 2. Start the server asynchronously with `Server.startAsync()`.
 3. Wait for server to be in the  `LocalServerStatus.STARTED` state.
    * Callbacks attached to `Server.addStatusChangedListener()` will invoke whenever the status of the local server has changed.